-Fire protection systems are sometimes viewed as a “black hole” by power generation engineering, operations and maintenance personnel.
+Fire protection systems are sometimes viewed as a “black hole” by power generation engineering, operations, and maintenance personnel.
 The main reason is that major fires are a rare event and the systems designed to prevent them are seldom called to duty.

 Unlike production equipment, in which a design/engineering/installation flaw will be discovered quickly, flaws in fire protection equipment may not be evident until the post-fire investigation.
-Thus, if the fire protection equipment fails to function immediately and flawlessly, the money and effort expended in providing this equipment is wasted.
+Thus, if the fire protection equipment fails to function immediately and flawlessly, the money and effort expended in providing this equipment are wasted.

 To the layman, substandard protection, or lack of protection altogether, may not be readily apparent; however, the author has run across multiple situations which beg the question: “Why didn’t they do it right in the first place?”